 The size, fitness, and vitality of hospitals and healthcare systems equate to exceptional professional opportunities for healthcare administrators.
 Examine the healthcare industry in Tennessee and it becomes clear why earning potential and job opportunities among healthcare administrators here remain strong.

-As a whole, the healthcare sector in Tennessee yields even more impressive results.
-For example, in Nashville alone, there are more than 500 healthcare companies, and the healthcare sector contributes $47 billion annually to the city’s economy – an increase of 20 percent from just three years prior according to report published by the Nashville Area Chamber of Commerce..
+In Nashville alone, there are more than 500 healthcare companies, and the healthcare sector contributes $47 billion annually to the city’s economy – an increase of 20 percent from just three years prior according to report published by the Nashville Area Chamber of Commerce.
 More than 273,000 people in Nashville are employed in the healthcare industry, and the industry generates $92 billion in revenue.

 How Location Impacts Healthcare Administrator Salaries in Tennessee

-The largest number of healthcare administrators is found in the Nashville-Davidson-Murfreesboro-Franklin metro area, at 4,040.
-This metro area also comes out as the leader among the top 10% of healthcare administrators, at $180,160, with the Memphis metro area following at $173,010.
-Memphis is also second in the state for its number of healthcare administrators, at 2,050.
+The largest number of healthcare administrators is found in the Nashville-Davidson-Murfreesboro-Franklin metro area, at 4,070.
+This metro area also comes out as the leader among the top 10% of healthcare administrators, at $183,860, with the Memphis metro area following at $173,010.
+However Chattanooga tops the list in the 90th percentile category with its wage of $193,080.